Command-line Routine Debugging

 Displaying the Stack with All Defined Variables

-Enter *P to see the process execution stack together with the current values of all defined variables.
+Enter *P at the Stack Display Action prompt to see the process execution stack together with the current values of all defined local variables.

 Displaying the Stack with All Variables, including State Variables

 Enter *A at the Stack Display Action prompt to display all possible reports.
 Reports are issued in the following order:

 Process execution stack with the names and values of all local variables

 Understanding the Stack Display

 Each item on the stack is called a frame.
 The following table describes the information provided for each frame.

 |Level||Identifies the level within the stack.
 The oldest item on the stack is number 1.
 Frames without an associated level number share the level that first appears above them.|